SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/01-Objects.md

 [/code-adapter]
 [task-description]
 # Description
-"Write a function that receives an 3 elements.
-Sets them to an object and return the created object."`
+Write a function that receives an 3 elements.

+Sets them to an object and return the created object.

 The input comes as 3 separate elements in the following order: firstName, lastName, age.